Mikky Lafey: Early life

+Lafey displayed a voracious appetite for reading and writing from an early age.
+He grew up surrounded by didactic and literary stimuli, with access to a generous library that allowed him to familiarize himself with classic works.
+At the age of eight, he began writing precociously, composing his first poem, Morris (1998), dedicated to his cat.
+Included in his book of poetry collection "Las Luces Imperecederas" (The Imperishable Lights) in 2022.
+His favorite childhood readings included Oscar Wilde's tales, such as "The Selfish Giant" and "The Happy Prince".
+Initially, his production focused on verse before he mastered prose.
+A crucial event in his early years was the loss of his first philosophical novel, written on a HP 300LX Palmtop in 1997.
+The work was permanently erased due to a battery interruption in the device's incipient memory.
+This incident marked a pause in his "professional" writing until 2012, when he resumed his work with a more intense focus on philosophy, alchemy, hermeticism, and the New Age ideology, seeking to establish a new paradigm of knowledge.

+Television and Press

 Mikky Lafey made his television debut in 2012 in the now defunct magazine program El Café Expresso for SuperMedios of Coahuila, with a brief section called "El Chal" but left shortly after to join the cast of another TV show, Hombres de Marte y Plutón (Men from Mars and Pluto) with Alejandro Wong and Chuy Uresti – both transmitted by the SuperChannel22 channel, improving his notoriety by exposing taboos, sexuality and the friendship between heterosexuals and homosexuals, with a 'radio version' of the show launched in 2014, ending by the mid 2017, transmitted on EXAFM 105.5 (XHRE-FM).

-Press

 Acting as interviewer, Lafey has interviewed various personalities from the art world, presenting both on radio and television.
 First in 2012, on radio, he interviewed Camilo Lara from Mexican Institute of Sound.
 In 2013, he interviewed Babo of Cartel de Santa, then in 2014, he interviewed Gabriel Montiel Gutiérrez (Werevertumorro), and Erik Canales, the vocalist of the Mexican rock band Allison, just to name a few.
 In 2015, he obtained an exclusive interview with Mario Bautista, Sebastian Yatra and the Latin Grammy Award-nominated Vázquez Sounds.
-On 28 February 2018, he made an exclusive interview to ex-t.A.T.u.
-Lena Katina and was presented on Mikky Lafey On Air by telephone link.
+On 28 February 2018, he made an exclusive interview to Lena Katina of t.A.T.u. and was presented on Mikky Lafey On Air by telephone link.